GILBERT GALINDO (b. 1982)

 venues from The Green Mill in Chicago, the University of Wyoming Art Museum, to

-Festival of Contemporary Music, the New Frontiers Festival, Make Music New York, the
+Sessions for New Music, the Etchings Festival, Make Music New York, the Sonic Fusion

-Sonic Fusion Festival, and the Queens New Music Festival.
-He has also established his
+Festival, and the Queens New Music Festival.
+He has also established his presence across

-presence across Europe in France, Germany, Italy, Scotland, and Switzerland.
+Europe in France, Germany, Italy, Scotland, and Switzerland.
+Additionally, his commissions

-Percussion, the Lost Dog New Music Ensemble, the Midland Odessa Symphony, newEar,
+ensemble mise-en, Iktus Percussion, the Lost Dog New Music Ensemble, the Midland

-Parthenia, the Southwest Trio, Yung-Li Dance as well as pianists Amir Khosrowpour and
+Odessa Symphony, newEar, Parthenia, Yung-Li Dance as well as pianists Amir Khosrowpour

-Mabel Kwan, clarinetist Thomas Piercy, cellist Kate Dillingham, and tenor Ulises Solano,
+and Mabel Kwan, clarinetist Thomas Piercy, cellist Kate Dillingham, and tenor Ulises

-among others.
-His music has also been heard on WWFM Midday Classics and WQXR in
+Solano.
+His music has also been heard on WWFM Midday Classics and WQXR in New York.

 While at Northwestern University (BM) – where he studied with William Karlins, Augusta Read Thomas, Amnon Wolman, and Jay Alan Yim – he co-founded “EXPOSURE: musicians for new music.”
 Afterwards he received a degree from the Cleveland Institute of Music (MM) – studying with Margaret Brouwer and Zhou Long – where he served as the conductor and graduate assistant of the CIM New Music Ensemble.
 Additional studies include the Bard Conductors Institute as a conducting fellow and composer participant with Harold Farberman, and the Brevard Music Festival, studying with Donald Freund.
 In Germany, as a result of a full scholarship awarded to him by DAAD, he studied with Samuel Adler at the Freie Universität International Summer University Composition Course in Berlin, and privately with Jason Eckardt.
-Recently he served as artistic director of the composer and performer collective, Random Access Music (RAM) based in Queens, New York.
-Galindo is a composer and board member of RAM and his music is available from Cuicatl Publications (BMI).
+Galindo is a composer member and the Artistic Director of Random Access Music (RAM), a composer and performer collective based in Queens, New York.
+His music is available from Cuicatl Publications (BMI).

 To stay updated with Gilbert's composer activites, "Like" on Facebook or follow on Twitter: